-In addition, students may take other additional course which the curriculum allows or which is opened in graduate program in Chulalongkorn University.
+In addition, students in all field of study may take other additional course which the curriculum allows or which is opened in graduate program in Chulalongkorn University.
 The course must be corresponding to the thesis and consented by the academic advisor.

-2. Thesis
+4. Thesis